alexmurray/ubuntu-security-podcast/content/episode/episode-233.md

 description = """
-  This week we take a look at the recent Crowdstrike outage and what we can learn from it compared to the testing and release process for security updates in Ubuntu, plus we cover details of vulnerabilities in popper, phpCAS, EDK II, Python, OpenJDK and one package with over 300 CVE fixes in a single update.
+  This week we take a look at the recent Crowdstrike outage and what we can learn from it compared to the testing and release process for security updates in Ubuntu, plus we cover details of vulnerabilities in poppler, phpCAS, EDK II, Python, OpenJDK and one package with over 300 CVE fixes in a single update.
   """
 date = 2024-08-02T17:05:00+09:30
-lastmod = 2024-08-02T17:06:22+09:30
+lastmod = 2024-08-02T17:10:07+09:30
 draft = false
 weight = 1001
 episode_image = "img/usp_logo_500.png"